Travel Postcard: 48 hours at the top of Europe

 On a sunny afternoon out of ski season between spring and early autumn, such tragedy seems remote.
 Walk through Grindelwald from the train station, past more tourist shops, to take the cable car to First.

-1:30 p.m. - After a drink and a sandwich at the restaurant at the top, looking down the valley, choose from a range of walks, clearly labelled according to difficulty and length.
+1:30 p.m. - After a drink and a sandwich at the restaurant at the top, looking down the valley, choose from a range of walks, clearly labeled according to difficulty and length.

 Grindelwald is remarkable because in theory the glaciers reach very deeply into the valleys and the First vantage point gives views of them.
 It also shows the extent of their retreat.
 A signpost near one of the footpaths tells you the glacier would have been at your feet only a century ago.
 You now have to strain to see it.